aoijs/website/src/content/docs/functions/setUserNickname.md

 ---
 title: $setUserNickname
-description: $setUserNickname will change a nickname of a guild member.
+description: $setUserNickname will change the nickname of a guild member.
 id: setUserNickname
 ---

-`$setUserNickname` will change a nickname of a guild member.
+`$setUserNickname` will change the nickname of a guild member.

 ## Usage